14 Amazing Stops on a Phoenix to Las Vegas Drive

 phoenix to vegas drive

 This small town offers plenty of outdoor activities like fishing and horseback riding, plus you can explore the nearby Tonto Natural Bridge, State Park.
-Payson also has plenty of places to eat and shop, so it’s a great spot for refueling during your journey.
-Furthermore, you can find plenty of lodging options if you need a place to rest for the night on your Phoenix to Vegas drive.
+Payson also has plenty of places to eat and shop, so it’s a great spot for refuelling during your journey.

 5. Tonto Natural Bridge State Park

-Tonto Natural Bridge State Park is great for stretching your legs and exploring on your Las Vegas to Phoenix Drive.
-This stunning park boasts a natural limestone bridge and several trails for hikers of all levels.
-Many visitors choose to picnic at the state park or admire the beauty of nature surrounding them.
-Furthermore, if you’re looking for bird-watching opportunities, you will be satisfied here.
+Tonto Natural Bridge State Park boasts a natural limestone bridge and several trails for hikers of all levels.
+Many visitors choose to picnic at the state park to admire the beauty of nature surrounding them.

 vegas to phoenix drive